Admissions (Undergraduate)

 The CSU designates programs as impacted when more applications from regularly eligible applicants are received in the initial filing period (October and November for fall terms, June for winter terms, August for spring terms, February for summer terms) than can be accommodated.
 Some programs are impacted at every university that they are offered; others are impacted only at a few universities.
 Candidates for admission must meet all of the university’s specified supplementary admission criteria if applying to an impacted program or university.

 The CSU will announce during the fall filing period those universities or programs that are impacted.
-Detailed information on university and program impaction is available on the Impaction at the CSU website.
+Detailed information on university and program impaction is available on the Access & Impaction website.

 Each university will communicate supplementary admission criteria for all impacted programs to high schools and community colleges in their application service area and will disseminate this information to the public through appropriate media.
 This information will also be published on the Chico State Office of Admissions website.